datacarpentry/python-ecology-lesson/shell_lessons/01-filedir.md

 $
 ```

-The dollar sign is a **prompt** that shows us that the shell is waiting for input.
+The dollar sign is a **prompt** that shows that the shell is waiting for input.
 Your shell might show something more elaborate, like the name of your computer and your current directory followed by the prompt.

+###### Command: `whoami`

-Type the command `whoami` and press the Enter key (sometimes marked Return) to send the command to the shell.
+Type the command `whoami` and press the *Enter* key (sometimes marked *Return*) to send the command to the shell.

 In response, the shell will print the command’s output.
 The command `whoami` prints the ID of the current user,
 i.e.,